We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Medical alert systems allow you get help if you’re alone and have an emergency or injury.
+Medical alert systems allow you to get help if you’re alone and have an emergency or injury.
 Typically, a button on the device sends a signal to the alert company to let them know you need assistance.

 In this article, we’ll explore parts of Medicare that may offer some coverage for a medical alert system and how to choose one if you’re purchasing it on your own.

 Medical alert systems aren’t listed under Medicare’s covered services or devices.
-This is likely because medical alert systems are not considered “medically necessary” and do not directly improve a person’s health (like a a blood glucose monitor helps you monitor and treat diabetes).
+This is likely because medical alert systems are not considered “medically necessary” and do not directly improve a person’s health (like a blood glucose monitor helps you monitor and treat diabetes).

-- Medicare Part C or Medicare Advantage is a plan provided by private insurance companies.
+- Medicare Part C, or Medicare Advantage, is a plan provided by private insurance companies.
 Some plans offer additional benefits and services that traditional Medicare doesn’t.
 In some plans, this may include medical alert systems.
 Check with your plan provider to find out if they provide coverage for medical alert systems.

-- Checking if Medicaid will cover costs.
-If you qualify for Medicaid in your state, some programs may help cover some or all of the costs for a medical alert system.
+- Checking if Medicaid will cover costs: If you qualify for Medicaid in your state, some programs may help cover some or all of the costs for a medical alert system.

-- Checking for tax deductions.
-Sometimes, you can deduct all or a portion of the expenses related to medical alert systems.
+- Checking for tax deductions: Sometimes, you can deduct all or a portion of the expenses related to medical alert systems.
 Check with a tax preparation professional to see if this applies to your situation.

 More cost-saving tips

-- Avoid long-term contracts.
-If a situation comes up where you won’t be using the system for awhile, such as a long hospital stay, it would be helpful to be able to cancel the plan without penalty.
+- Avoid long-term contracts: If a situation comes up where you won’t be using the system for a while, such as a long hospital stay, it would be helpful to be able to cancel the plan without penalty.
 Long-term plans may continue billing you throughout the contract period or charge costly early cancellation fees.

-- Look for return plans.
-Several medical alert plans offer a 30-day trial program.
+- Look for return plans: Several medical alert plans offer a 30-day trial program.
 This can help ensure you are able to use the device and that it works well for you before committing to a longer-term contract.

-- Call the company directly.
-Many companies allow customer service representatives to offer discounts or other rebates for additional cost savings.
+- Call the company directly: Many companies allow customer service representatives to offer discounts or other rebates for additional cost savings.

 Pros of having a medical alert system